New Zealand Epithermal Gold

 - Topographic expression from DTMs and remote sensing data.

-Using weights of evidence techniques, prospectivity maps were produced over each study area in New Zealand that assessed the probability of finding gold deposits based on input predictive maps that represent all stages of the mineral system model defined for epithermal gold.
+Using weights of evidence techniques, prospectivity maps were produced over each study area, assessing the probability of finding gold deposits based on input predictive maps that represent all stages of the epithermal gold mineral system model.

 Updated Epithermal Gold Prospectivity Model